 The financing includes 1 million from the Iron Sky Fans, from which 40% is cleared and 60 % gapped by a Finnish bank Nordea.
 The rest is coming from more traditional sources such as Finnish Film Foundation, Hessen Film Invest, Eurimages, Nordisk Film & TV Fond, Screen Queensland, Media development, several pre-Sales and spend related financing like DFFF in Germany and Australian tax-offset (Qape).

 The principal photography of Iron Sky took place between 17.11-9.12.2010 in Frankfurt Germany, and in 10.1- 5.2 in Warner Studios, near Brisbane in Queensland, Australia.
-The CGI effects of the movie have been in production since the beginning of 2010 by Energia Productions in Finland.
-The editing, sound design, composing and other post-production will take until October 2011.
-The movie will be finished in the end of 2011 and it will be released in 2012.
+The CGI effects production of the movie begun in the beginning of 2010 by Energia Productions in Finland.
+The editing, sound design, composing and other post-production begun in October 2011.
+The movie will be was finished just two days before its’ premiere at Berlinale Panorama section, in February 2012.

-The fans and followers can take part in Iron Sky by offering the following things: ideas, funding and publicity.
+The fans and followers took part in Iron Sky by offering the following things: ideas, funding and publicity.

-IDEAS: The fans can take part in making Iron Sky through a collaborative film making platform called Wreckamovie.com.
+IDEAS: The fans took part in making Iron Sky through a collaborative film making platform called Wreckamovie.com.
 In Wreckamovie the film makers can give their followers tasks, which can be simple (come up with a name for a character) or quite complex (build a 3D model of a starship).